Brian-Lam/cpds/README.md

-# Code Plagiarism Detection Scritps
+# Code Plagiarism Detection Script
 Created for CSE 330 at Washington University in St. Louis.
 This will pull repositories from a bitbucket account and send files to Moss.